AVSystem/developer-zone/docs/Device_tests/Using_API_Jenkins_integration.md

           INSTALLATION_URL = "https://lwm2m-test.avsystem.io" # provide the URL of your Coiote DM installation.
           INSTALLATION_API_PORT = "8087" # provide the port for communication with the API.
 The default value is `8087`.
           CREDENTIALS=('user_login', 'password') # provide user name and password of your Coiote DM user account.
-          TEST_NAMES = { # type the names of the test cases that you want to execute on the device.
+          TEST_NAMES = { # type the names of the tests that you want to execute on the device.
                   "testCases":[
                           "protocol_test_1",
                           "protocol_test_2",